-New R&D centre in Poland’s Tricity to concentrate on advanced AI solutions for the marketing industry
+New R&D centre in Poland’s Tricity to concentrate on Acoustic advanced AI solutions for the marketing industry

 Acoustic, the largest independent marketing cloud with a total focus on the marketer, announced the launch of a new R&D Facility in Gdańsk, Poland.
 The centre will employ 50 people and will focus on providing advanced, AI-driven solutions to meet the most pressing challenges marketers face in the rapidly evolving marketing industry.